Stream big boxing fights on DAZN

 DAZN has the major UEFA tournaments in some territories, with the men's Champions League and Europa League broadcast into multiple countries.
 It has live and exclusive EPL and NFL rights in Canada and has now added the Women's Champions League globally as mentioned.

-The company has reportedly been seeking up to US$1 billion in new funding and revealed in an exclusive interview with Finder that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.
+The company revealed in an exclusive interview with Finder that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.

-In Australia, boxing had previously been limited to Main Event when it came to big PPV events.
-Kayo struck a deal with Main Event in 2020 to start showing some boxing PPVs including Tszyu vs Horn, Tyson vs Jones Jr and Gallen vs Hunt.
+In Australia, boxing had previously been limited to Main Event for big PPV events.
+Kayo struck a deal with Main Event in 2020 to start showing some boxing PPVs.
 DAZN offering another boxing alternative has been warmly welcomed.

 What impact will DAZN have on Australian sports streaming?